mmatyas/pegasus-docs/docs/dev/translate.md

 If you're using a **text editor**, the translateable strings are inside `<message>` tags: you can see the original text in the `<source>` tag, and you can provide your translation in `<translation>`.
 Also change the language tag on the top of the file (`<TS ...>`).

-If you're using **Qt Linguist**, first set your language in *Edit -> Translation file settings*.
-After that, you can select a "module" on the left, then see the relevant strings in the upper-middle panel.
+If you're using **Qt Linguist**, first set your language in *Edit -> Translation file settings -> Target language*.
+After that, you can select a "module" (group of texts) on the left, then see the relevant strings in the upper-middle panel.
 You can add the translation in the center panel (marked with "1" on the picture above).
+Then press the green checkmark on the top toolbar (or press Ctrl+Enter) to jump to the next untranslated line.

 A detailed guide for Qt Linguist can be found [here](https://doc.qt.io/qt-5/linguist-translators.html).

 !!! help
     - `%1`, `%2`, ... in the text is a placeholder for additional values, such as numbers, file names, etc.

-## 4. (dev) Add your translation to the QRC file

-There's a file called `translations.qrc.in` in the translations repository.
-It's another XML file that you can open in a text editor, and collects all the translation files.
-Simply add a new `<file>pegasus_LOCALECODE.qm</file>` entry.
+    - screenshots for most of the translateable text can be found [here](https://imgur.com/a/no3Jm)

-## 5. (dev) Rebuild Pegasus
+## 4. (optional) Rebuild Pegasus and test the translation

 At the moment, all translation files must be built into Pegasus.
 See the [build documentation](build.md) about how to rebuild the program.

+There's also a file called `translations.qrc.in` in the translations repository which lists the language files.
+It's another XML file that you can open in a text editor; simply add a new `<file>pegasus_LOCALECODE.qm</file>` entry (note the QM extension!).

 !!! note
     This step is only required for trying out the translation in-app.
 You can safely skip it if you don't want to deal with building Pegasus.

-## 6. Open a pull request
+## 5. Open a pull request

 If you know Git, open a pull request in the [translations repository](https://github.com/mmatyas/pegasus-frontend-translations).
 Alternatively, open a new issue and attach your translation (TS) file.